-Free clinics reduce emergency department visitsJanuary 23rd, 2013 in Health /
+Free clinics reduce emergency department visitsJanuary 23, 2013 in Medicine & Health / Health

 People who receive primary care from free clinics are less likely to use the emergency department for minor issues, according to a team of medical researchers.